YYChristopher/NMSP-MIDAS/README.md

 This folder includes out-of-sample forecasting results and figures plotting code of the numerical simulations.

 #### RealAnalysis
-This folder includes several results figures plotting code of  the real analysis.
+This folder includes several results and figures plotting code of the real analysis.